lhartikk/naivecoin/dewblock-cloud/README.md

-# Dewcoin-cloud Package
+# Dewblock-cloud Package

 This package has no modes.
-Dewcoin-cloud behaves like Naivecoin.
+Dewblock-cloud behaves like Naivecoin.
 Especially, it provides the whole blockchain to other nodes to fulfil the responsibility a full blockchain node.
 It also uses the complete blochchain to garantee the accuracy of all the transactions.

 #### Installation and System Start